By publishing episodes without podcast show notes you’re missing an opportunity to increase your website traffic and reach new potential listeners.

 Yes, they take a bit of extra time to create (typically 20 - 30 minutes).
 But they’re fairly straightforward once you know what to include.
 This article will tell you everything you need to know in regards to why you should be writing them, as well as the best ways to go about it.

 As mentioned above, podcast show notes are useful for a few different reasons.
-We’ve covered them in more detail below.
+We’ve covered 5 of them in more detail below.

 Show notes are the perfect place to tell your listeners a bit more about each episode.
 We’ll get into the specifics of what your notes should include later, but generally, their purpose is to inform the listener on what they can expect from tuning in.
 Whether it’s a bit more insight into the topic or the guest, providing more information is key to satisfying those invested listeners who want to dig a bit deeper.